bhisaac/5eFP/5eFP-SRD.md

 Sometimes an attacker wants to incapacitate a foe, rather than deal a killing blow.
 When an attacker adds enough wounds to a creature to reach its MAX Wounds score with a melee attack, the attacker can knock the creature out.
 The attacker can make this choice the instant the damage is dealt.
 The creature falls unconscious and becomes stabilized.

+# Mounted Combat

+A knight charging into battle on a warhorse, a wizard casting spells from the back of a griffon, or a cleric soaring through the sky on a pegasus all enjoy the benefits of speed and mobility that a mount can provide.

+A willing creature that is at least one size larger than you and that has an appropriate anatomy can serve as a mount, using the following rules.

+## Mounting and Dismounting

+Once during your move, you can mount a creature that is within 1 square of you or dismount.
+Doing so costs an amount of movement equal to half your speed.
+For example, if your speed is 6 squares, you must spend 3 squares of movement to mount a horse.
+Therefore, you can’t mount it if you don’t have 3 squares of movement left or if your speed is 0.

+If an effect moves your mount against its will while you’re on it, you must succeed on a DC 10 DEX check or fall off the mount, landing prone in a space within 1 square of it.
+If you’re knocked prone while mounted, you must make the same check.

+If your mount is knocked prone, you can use your reaction to dismount it as it falls and land on your feet.
+Otherwise, you are dismounted and fall prone in a space within 1 square of it.

+## Controlling a Mount

+While you’re mounted, you have two options.
+You can either control the mount or allow it to act independently.
+Intelligent creatures, such as dragons, act independently.

+You can control a mount only if it has been trained to accept a rider.
+Domesticated horses, donkeys, and similar creatures are assumed to have such training.
+The initiative of a controlled mount changes to match yours when you mount it.
+It moves as you direct it, and it has only three action options: Dash, Disengage, and Dodge.
+A controlled mount can move and act even on the turn that you mount it.

+An independent mount retains its place in the initiative order.
+Bearing a rider puts no restrictions on the actions the mount can take, and it moves and acts as it wishes.
+It might flee from combat, rush to attack and devour a badly injured foe, or otherwise act against your wishes.

+In either case, if the mount provokes an opportunity attack while you’re on it, the attacker can target you or the mount.

+# Underwater Combat

+When adventurers pursue sahuagin back to their undersea homes, fight off sharks in an ancient shipwreck, or find themselves in a flooded dungeon room, they must fight in a challenging environment.
+Underwater the following rules apply.

+When making a **melee weapon attack**, a creature that doesn’t have a swimming speed (either natural or granted by magic) has disadvantage on the attack roll unless the weapon is a dagger, javelin, shortsword, spear, or trident.

+A **ranged weapon attack** automatically misses a target beyond the weapon’s normal range.
+Even against a target within normal range, the attack roll has disadvantage unless the weapon is a crossbow, a net, or a weapon that is thrown like a javelin (including a spear, trident, or dart).

+Creatures and objects that are fully immersed in water have resistance to fire damage.

 # Spellcasting

 Magic permeates fantasy gaming worlds and often appears in the form of a spell.